The Mission of The ARCHway Institute for Mental Health and Addictive Disorders

 The ARCHway Institute operates on an on-going basis throughout each year.
 The activities of the ARCHway Institute are funded through fundraising campaigns, donations and grants.
 There is no geographical restriction with respect to the disbursement of funds, so long as such disbursement does not conflict with Missouri State Law or Federal Law of the United States – i.e. recipients of assistance for addictions and mental health treatment may seek rehabilitation services from any provider, and funds will be paid directly to such provider, regardless of location.
 Further, there is no geographical restriction on where funding for symposiums, lectures or other research activities may be disbursed, so long as such disbursement does not violate Missouri State Law or the Federal Laws of the United States.

-The ARCHway Institute was founded on the belief that education on the causes of and treatments for mental health and addictive disorders is the best path to understanding how these issues can affect each one of us and ultimately reduce or eliminate the stigma associated with mental health and addictive disorders by holding symposiums, lectures and training programs, as well as by funding the research of causes of mental health and addictive disorders and new treatments for the same.
+The ARCHway Institute was founded on the belief that education on the causes of, and treatments for, drug and alcohol addiction and co-existing mental health is the best path to understanding how these issues can affect each one of us and ultimately reduce or eliminate the stigma associated with drug and alcohol addiction and co-existing mental health disorders.